Magog (DC Comics): Kingdom Come

 Magog and Alloy are the only survivors of the Kansas blast.
 This cataclysm is the event which finally draws Superman and many of the heroes of his generation out of retirement, thus leading to the story's inevitable generational conflict.
 Initially, Magog is considered the most wanted and dangerous criminal in the world and is hunted by Superman's new Justice League.
 They finally confront him as he tries with little success to put some small order back amongst the ruins of Kansas.
 Superman goads him with the remark "You must be proud (of this destruction)", which results in Magog lashing out at the Man of Steel, blaming him for the present crisis since he would not adapt to modern ways.
 After the attack fails to harm Superman, Magog quietly surrenders.
 It becomes apparent that he is traumatized by his experience and seeks forgiveness.

 He is taken into custody by the League and held in their special prison where he and others are lectured about their violent ways, although Magog appears to spend most of his time remorsefully in his cell.
-However, the jail's walls are pierced by a brainwashed Captain Marvel and in the battle that follows, Magog noticeably avoids fighting and just sticks to saving as many lives as he can.
+However, the jail's walls are pierced by a brainwashed Captain Marvel and in the battle that follows, Magog noticeably avoids fighting and sticks to saving as many lives as he can.
 At the end of Kingdom Come, Magog retires to Paradise Island, where he is seen caring for the crippled Japanese superheroine Tokyo Rose, and giving Swastika a hard clout when he fails to show proper respect to Wonder Woman and the Amazons.
-In the Elliot S!
-Maggin novelization, it is revealed that Magog even becomes the dean of students at Themyscira.
+In Elliot S. Maggin's novelization, it is revealed that Magog even becomes the dean of students at Themyscira.